SEKOIA-IO/documentation/docs/getting_started/SSO_openid_connect.md

 # Single Sign-On With OpenID Connect

-To make it easier for employees to access SEKOIA.IO, you can enable SSO for users of your SEKOIA.IO community.
+To make it easier for employees to access SEKOIA.IO, you can enable SSO in your SEKOIA.IO community.

 ## Prerequisites for OpenID Connect